nocobase/docs/docs/ja-JP/handbook/action-template-print/index.md

 ##### Example
 In Microsoft Word:
-- Use the “Insert → Page Number” function
+- Use the "Insert → Page Number" function

 In LibreOffice:
-- Use the “Insert → Field → Page Number” function
+- Use the "Insert → Field → Page Number" function

 ##### Result
 In the generated report, the page numbers will update automatically.